Board of Directors

 A carpenter by trade, Wayne Riley founded the African American Heritage Center in London in 2004 with the mission of conserving the traditions and legacy of the African American community.
 Wayne is also well known for carrying forward his own family food way traditions of barbecue and fish fries and has been a featured demonstrator at the Kentucky Folklife Festival in Frankfort, the Redbud Folklife Festival and the Multicultural Folklife Festival in London, among other venues.
 As president of the African American Heritage Center, he has coordinated one oral history project, a youth summer program, five community-wide celebrations of Dr. Martin Luther King’s birthday, including speakers, music, a parade and a dinner.
 Wayne has managed and directed the Grow Appalachia Food Security Project in Laurel County for many years.

-Ada Smith is from Whitesburg, Kentucky and currently works as the Institutional Development Director of Appalshop.
-Appalshop is an anchor cultural institution in central Appalachia that has worked regionally and nationally for 50 years.
-Besides MACED, Ada is on the board of Southerners on New Ground (SONG) and is a founding member of the Stay Together Appalachian Youth (STAY) Project.
+Ada Smith is from Whitesburg, Kentucky and currently works for Solidaire Network, a national community of donors supporting social movements.
+Previously, she worked for over 10 years at Appalshop, an anchor cultural institution in central Appalachia that has worked regionally and nationally for 50 years.
+Ada is the board Treasurer for the Mountain Association and was a founding member of the Stay Together Appalachian Youth (STAY) Project.
 Ada was selected as a 2013 Arts & Culture Fellow by the Rockwood Leadership Institute, a 2016 Local Economy Fellow by the Business Alliance for Local Living Economies, and the 2017 & 2018 co-facilitator for the Kentucky Rural-Urban Exchange.

 Jodi Stacy is the Vice-President of Bank of the Mountains in West Liberty, Kentucky.
 Formerly, Jodi was a training associate at The Conservation Fund in Shepherdstown, West Virginia.
 She is a graduate of the University of Kentucky with a B.S. in Biology and Eastern Kentucky University with an M.S in Ecology.
 Jodi currently serves on the boards of the Morgan County Community Foundation, Bluegrass Community Bankers Association, Banker’s Bank of Kentucky, West Liberty Tourism Commission and Bank of the Mountains.